ajacobhack/lootXploits/README.md

 # lootXploits
-Bash script for search and looting exploits for a open and detected services.
+Bash script to search for and loot exploits of detected open services.